PseudoDevs/IamGhost/FATAL14.md

-Last updated: 2024-04-02 16:08:55
+Last updated: 2024-04-02 16:09:59
-Random Quote: Spectacular achievement is always preceded by unspectacular preparation. - Robert Schuller
+Random Quote: Time stays long enough for anyone who will use it. - Leonardo da Vinci